-Whether you're applying for funding or taking part in music advocacy, we've brought together a range of resports, resources and further reading that provide evidence of the wide-ranging benefits (to individuals and communities) of amateur music.
+Whether you're applying for funding or just want to tell your councillor or MP about your leisure-time music activity, we've brought together a range of reports, research and further reading that provide evidence of the wide-ranging benefits (to individuals and communities) of music and leisure-time musical activity.

 - Music education

 - Our Creative Talent.
 The only report on voluntary arts in England, so despite being published in 2008, still worth referring to for statistics on participatory arts and crafts activity.
 Also, as it was prepared for Department of Culture Media and Sport (DCMS), figures carry government weight.